 So, it’s the buzz as much as anything else?

 “Maybe I’m an adrenaline junkie,” laughs Carol.
 “You’re always hoping your patient is going to make a quick recovery, and it’s different to a standard first-opinion practice case where there’s maybe been ongoing issues for months.

 “In emergency, it feels like you’re working outside of the normal.
 It’s a bit more challenging, more exciting basically.”

-Although the cases she sees can often be life or death, Vet Now’s nationwide network of clinics and three state-of-the-art hospitals mean Carol is never on her own during those high-pressured moments out of hours.
+Although the cases she sees can often be life or death, Vet Now’s nationwide network of clinics and state-of-the-art hospitals mean Carol is never on her own during those high-pressured moments out of hours.

 “They’ve always given support and been able to offer some sort of advice on something to try.”